 Locks in rental properties are required by law to be safe and secure.
 And they need to be properly maintained by Brisbane rental property managers.
 This ensures that people living within the property do not have to fear for the safety of their property or person.
 After all, locks are often the only things standing between the renters and anyone who wishes access to their home.
 Building agents, lessors or management personnel are required to provide locks for tenants.
 Also, they are to maintain the security of the building, insofar as they can.
 Locks for rental properties may only be changed if both the lessor and lessee agree; the only exceptions to this rule are emergencies or a ruling made by the Tribunal.

 Keys are also provided by management, agents or lessors to the renter, or renters.
-For each person named on the lease for a rental property, a set of keys that allow entrance into the home or apartment is required; if there are 4 people on the rental agreement, four sets of entry keys should be provided.
+For each person named on the lease for a rental property, a set of keys that allow entrance into the home or apartment is required.
+That is, if there are 4 people on the rental agreement, four sets of entry keys should be provided.
 These keys can be:

 If the residents made any copies of any keys, for any reason, these too must be turned in to the agent.
-Failure to do so poses a security risk for future tenants and will require changing of all locks the tenant had keys for; this cost is generally charged to the tenant who failed to return the keys.
+Failure to do so poses a security risk for future tenants.
+And, it will require changing of all locks the tenant had keys for.
+This cost is generally charged to the tenant who failed to return the keys.
 So, ensuring that you always know where your keys are, and return them when you move out of the property, can save you much time and expense.
-Respect for safety and security is required on both sides of a tenancy agreement, and locks and keys are an integral element thereof.
+Respect for safety and security is required on both sides of a tenancy agreement.
+And, locks and keys for a rental property are an integral element of this safety and security.